Boletus Edulis: The Ultimate Mushroom Guide

 Following the same procedure, the cultivation of boletus has also been pursued by mychorrizing host plants.

-Can You Eat Boletus Edulis Raw?
+Can You Eat Boletus edulis Raw?

 Mature mushrooms are delicious when cooked and can be dried.